Fringston/WebShopClient/README.md

   - Do everything a regular user can do.
   - Create, read, update and delete articles.
   - See all historic shopping carts.
-  - See all users.
+  - See all current users.
-  - can buy products.

 ## Installation

-+ Download and install IntelliJ IDEA or your preferred IDE [Here](https://www.jetbrains.com/idea/download/?section=windows).
++ Download and install IntelliJ IDEA or your preferred IDE.
-+ clone this repository to your local machine.
++ Clone this repository to your local machine.

 ## Usage

-+ Clone this repository to your local machine.
-+ Open project in IntelliJ IDEA or your preferred IDE.
+- Open your IDE and run the Main class to start the application.
-+ Run the application in the main class.
+- Follow the instructions in the console to use the web-shop.

 ## Dependencies: